Hey Planning Mashers!

-With all the brands on the market it’s hard to know exactly what it will be and which ones are worth your time.
-Let me mention here the main types of supplies you’ll be needing in your Bullet Journal and my personal favorites a.k.a. the supplies I use all the time and restock once I run out of them.
+With all the brands on the market, it’s hard to know exactly what it will be and which ones are worth your time.
+Let me mention here the main types of supplies you might need for your Bullet Journal and my personal favorites a.k.a. the supplies I use all the time and restock once I run out of them.

 Bullet Journal Notebook

 Of course, the first thing you should worry about is getting a good journal.
 From my own experience, I always advise to first give it a try in some basic school notebook.
 Bullet Journal might not be for you and, let’s be real, spending $14-20 on a notebook to discover you‘ll end up not using it sounds like a waste of money.
 So get a basic notebook, give it a try and once you know it is your thing – time to choose a proper companion.
 Uh, and by the way, welcome to the exciting world of Bullet Journaling!

 If you’re ready to start with a proper notebook, here are a few things you should consider before choosing what’s best for you:

 - Size.
 Do you want the standard A5 size or something bigger, like B5 or A4?

 - Paper density.
 Make sure the paper is thick enough, I’d advise nothing less than GSM 100